Brown-boi/Unpaid-Developers/README.md

 - Extracts key course information such as subject codes, credit points, and subject names.
 - Compares and stores the extracted data in a MySQL database.
 - Generates detailed subject information, including links and descriptions.
-- Saves the extracted and processed data into Excel files.
+- Saves the extracted and processed data into Excel files and MySQL database.

 ## Directory Structure